 Tip: Keep younger kids occupied trying to spot the ravens inside the castle.
 Legend has it that if the six resident ravens ever leave the fortress, the tower will fall.
 They have seven, just in case.

-1 Great Place to Eat: Darwin Brasserie
+1 Great Place to Eat in London with Kids: Darwin Brasserie

 The beautiful thing about Sky Garden’s Darwin Brasserie is it lets you kill two birds with one stone: 1) You get to have a great dinner out with the family and 2) You will be treated to phenomenal views of London, thus avoiding the lines and cost of riding the London Eye.